Saturday, April 25, 2015

 The studio boys have just a couple of minor suggestions, you know, just some minor tweaks, you know, we'd never dream of changing your script, just nudge it here and there.

-Speaking of Edgar, the producer loves, loves, LOVES the whole brother against brother thing.
+Speaking of Edgar, the producer loves, loves, LOVES the whole brother-against-brother thing.
 For the evil brother Edmund we're thinking Hugh Jackman.
 But, Billy Baby, you're killing us with these names Edmund/Edgar.
 No one's ever going to keep it straight.
 We don't want to change a thing, but maybe give them more distinctive names.
 Like we could call Edmund, Cranio, and give him this huge outsized brain with pulsing veins running all over his skull see?
 Like, because he's super-intelligent.
-And Edgar, we'd just name him something ordinary like Scott, except, what Scott doesn't know, is that fire ant that bit him the other day, was no ordinary fire ant, but a radioactive prototype the Pentagon was working on, and now Scott, has the super strength of an ant!
+And Edgar, we'd just name him something ordinary like Scott, except, what Scott doesn't know, is that the fire-ant that bit him the other day, was no ordinary fire-ant, but a radioactive prototype the Pentagon was working on, and now Scott, has the super strength of an ant!
 (They can lift 20 times their own weight) only he doesn't know he has super powers and has to discover in a final death match with his evil half-brother.

 And Regan and Goneril - they are going to be the sisters audiences love to hate!
 We're thinking Sophia Vergara and Angelina Jolie.
 You might think of adding one small scene - when they're in their castle and Goneril has come all this way to visit Regan, I mean she's gotta be dirty, right?
 And those old drafty castles, they couldn't have had up-to-date shower facilities.
 So naturally, the two sisters are going to have to shower together, right?
 Are you getting a visual here, Bill?
 It's just pure realism, plus it would make the two evil sisters a little more sympathetic.